 What types of gambling are available in CO?

 Colorado legalized land-based gambling in 1990.
-Although the history of gambling in The Centennial State is rather short, Colorado has plenty of tribal and commercial casinos and card rooms.
+Although the history of gambling in The Centennial State is rather short, Colorado has plenty of tribal and commercial casinos and card rooms, which are mainly located in Black Hawk, Cripple Creek, and Central City.
 Other regulated forms of gambling include state lottery and pari-mutuel horse racing.
 Home games are allowed as long as there is no rake, but the casinos have some rather annoying maximum betting limits.
 Colorado has not regulated its online gambling industry yet.

-Real money gaming is covered by Section 18 of the Colorado Code.
-Online games and sports betting aren’t mentioned in any of the Colorado statutes, which means that there’s nothing to stop you from gambling on one of the quality US-facing sites, such as Bovada.
+Colorado gambling laws are covered by Section 18 of the Colorado Code, although there is no mention of online casino games and poker in Colorado statues, which means that there’s nothing to stop players from gambling on US-facing offshore gambling sites.